arfost/dwarfy-caster/README.md

 http://localhost:8080/index.html?cast=10,5
 in your browser it should load your fortress.

-The 12,5 parameters are the rendering distance in tiles for horizontal and height view, if fps are low you can reduce them (especially the second to reduce it)
+The "10,5" parameters are the rendering distance in tiles for horizontal and height view, if fps are low you can reduce them (especially the second) to reduce it and if the FPS are high you can try to increase it.

 Your start position will be either the center of your game view or the position of the keyboard cursor, after that if you move them in your game, you can teleport to it by pressing "x" in the viewer.